MoldyMacaroniX/dashword.net/_src/posts/robtop-will-release-geometry-dash-2-2-with-no-warning.md

 In other news, Geometry Dash on Steam has not yet received any new manifests, meaning that RobTop has not sent Geometry Dash 2.2 to Steam yet.

-However, since Steam doesn't require extensive review like the App Store and Google Play, it is possible that RobTop has sent update 2.2 to Apple and Google and is waiting for them to finish before updating the game on Steam.
+However, since Steam doesn't require extensive review like the App Store and Google Play, it is possible that RobTop has already sent update 2.2 to Apple and Google and is waiting for them to finish before updating the game on Steam.

 For now, it is that stressful time where we must sit on the edge of our seats knowing that Geometry Dash 2.2 can release any day now.